 One of the common areas of immigration compliance risk among sponsor licence holders relates to record-keeping.
 Sponsor licence holders must retain the relevant documents as listed in Appendix D.

 Failure to comply with your sponsor duties, such as record-keeping, can lead to the sponsor licence being downgraded, suspended or even revoked.
 In turn, this can result in sponsored migrants seeing their leave in the UK curtailed.
 This can be operationally disruptive, costly and damaging to the organisation’s reputation.

 In addition, as well ensuring you are retaining the correct documents, you must also ensure that the HR systems for maintaining personnel records must be sufficient to facilitate easy access and availability for inspection on request – typically at short notice – from the Home Office.

 What is Appendix D?

 Appendix D provides the list of documents you must keep and the time you need to retain them for in order to comply with your sponsor licence duties.
-It applies to organisations sponsoring workers under the T2 Skilled Worker and Intra Company Transfer visas and T5 Temporary Worker visas from 1 December 2020, Tier 2 and Tier 5 (Temporary Worker) visas in place before 1 December 2020, and those sponsoring students.
+It applies to organisations sponsoring workers under the Skilled Worker, Temporary Worker and Global Business Mobility routes, as well as organisations sponsoring students.
 The Appendix should be read in support of the Home Office’s full policy guidance on sponsorship.

 How long must sponsorship records be kept?